Can You Get Disability Benefits for Back Pain?

-If your back pain is severe, it may limit your abilities to work and function properly.
-In that case, you may be eligible for disability benefits administered by the Social Security Administration (SSA).
+If your back pain is severe, it may limit your ability to work and function properly.
+If that is the cae, you may be eligible for disability benefits administered by the Social Security Administration (SSA).
 The two primary disability programs run by SSA are Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
-If you are experiencing disability due to back pain, talk to our experienced lawyers at Chermol & Fishman, LLC.
-Call 1-888-774-7243 and book your free consultation today!
+If you are experiencing disability due to back pain and injury, talk to the experienced lawyers at Chermol & Fishman, LLC.
+Call 1-888-774-7243.
+Book a free consultation today!

-For example, degenerative disk disease does not have a separate listing in the Blue Book.
-To be eligible for the benefits, you must experience severe symptoms requiring assistance with walking or suffer from certain neurological conditions.
+For example, degenerative disk disease does not have a specific listing in the Blue Book.
+To be eligible for benefits based on degenerative disc disease, you must experience severe symptoms requiring assistance with walking or suffer from certain neurological conditions.
 A knowledgeable disability attorney can assist with determining whether you may be eligible.

-Several back problems may qualify for disability benefits.
+Several types of back-related problems may qualify for disability benefits.
 Here are some of the common issues for which you may get disability benefits:

 - Nerve root compression

 - Herniated discs

 These are only some of the conditions that may entitle you to disability benefits.
 Your application must include sufficient medical evidence and documentation to prove that your condition affects mobility and your ability to perform work-related tasks.
 If you do not provide sufficient, relevant evidence to substantiate your claim, it may be denied.

 A complete medical history of your claimed condition will include records of treatment and testing, such as CT scans, X-rays, MRIs, and routine treatment notes.
 A healthcare provider must indicate that your medical condition is causing you severe discomfort and pain.
 They should mention any physical limitations or restrictions on performance of daily tasks.

 Getting Disability for Back Pain